qiuyue1993/Notes/ECCV2020/Reading list.md

 Results:  By performing an empirical analysis of our method in simulated photo-realistic 3D environments, we demonstrate that the inclusion of visual features in the learned neural planner outperforms classical symbolic solutions for graph based planning.

+## Tracking Objects as Points

+Previous method: Tracking is dominated by pipelines that perform object detection followed by temporal association, also known as tracking-by-detection.

+Proposed method: We present a simultaneous detection and tracking algorithm that is simpler, faster, and more accurate than the state of the art.
+Our tracker, CenterTrack, applies a detection model to a pair of images and detections from the prior frame.
+Given this minimal input, CenterTrack localizes objects and predicts their associations with the previous frame.
+The network takes the current frame, the previous frame, and a heatmap rendered from tracked object centers as inputs, and produces a center detection heatmap for the current frame, the bounding box size map, and an offset map.
+At test time, object sizes and offsets are extracted from peaks in the heatmap.

+Result: CenterTrack is simple, online (no peeking into the future), and real-time.
+It achieves 67.8% MOTA on the MOT17 challenge at 22 FPS and 89.4% MOTA on the KITTI tracking benchmark at 15 FPS, setting a new state of the art on both datasets.
+CenterTrack is easily extended to monocular 3D tracking by regressing additional 3D attributes.
+Using monocular video input, it achieves 28.3% AMOTA@0.2 on the newly released nuScenes 3D tracking benchmark, substantially outperforming the monocular baseline on this benchmark while running at 28 FPS.